 COLLEGE PREP TRACK

 - Critical thinking Problem solving, analysis and logic

-- Creativity, innovation and integration of ideas, initiative and adaptability
+- Creativity, innovation, and integration of ideas, initiative

 - Information literacy to solve problems and acquire knowledge

 - The ability to understand another point of view

 Classes are small and use varied teaching and discovery methods which include: